sadsotti/personal-website/README.md

 # My Website - Lorenzo Sottile

-This repository contains the source code of my personal website, developed as a practical project within the **HTML & CSS** track of **start2impact**.
+This repository contains the source code of my personal website, developed as a practical project within the **HTML & CSS** course at **start2impact**.

 ---